rifflearning/mattermost-plugin-riff-survey/docs/db_schema.md

 - For v1 plugin implementation:
   - Creation of only a single survey would be supported.
   - This survey would have a predetermined value of the “id” field: `f298903f8a80054ba09e342d0d9780635d3675a2` and the value of the “version’ field would start with 1.
-  - Each update to the survey title, description and/or questions would increment the version by 1.
+  - Each time the plugin is started after updating the survey title, description and/or questions, the survey version would be incremented by 1.
-  - For each question, the id would be a random alphanumeric uuid.
+  - The ID specific to each question would be a random alphanumeric uuid.

 ## Survey Response

 Stores the user's response for the survey.
-A unique entry would be created for each unique response submitted by the user.
+A unique entry would be created for each unique survey response by the user for a meeting.

 ```
 key: hash[survey_response_<user_id>_<meeting_id>_<survey_id>_<survey_version>]